-More than 15,000 young people across Northern Ireland will be empowered to help stand up for nature and create a brighter future in their local communities, thanks to a £1.8m cash boost from the Big Lottery Fund.
+Our Bright Future aims to tackle societal issues; lack of social cohesion and economic opportunities for young people and climate vulnerability.
+More than 15,000 young people across Northern Ireland will be empowered to help stand up for nature and create a brighter future in their local communities.
+This is thanks to a £1.8m cash boost from the Big Lottery Fund.

-The funding which has been awarded to two local charities, Belfast Hills Partnership and Ulster Wildlife, is part of a new UK-wide £33m programme involving 30 organisations and more than 50,000 young people, over the next five years.
+The funding has been awarded to two local charities, Belfast Hills Partnership and Ulster Wildlife.
+It is part of a new UK-wide £33m programme involving 30 organisations and more than 50,000 young people.
+Our Bright Future will run over the next five years.

-Our Bright Future, aims to tackle three big challenges facing society today – a lack of social cohesion, a lack of economic opportunities for young people and environmental vulnerability to climate change.
-From tackling marine pollution to caring for local green spaces, young people will be given the skills, knowledge and confidence to become environmental leaders, influence decisions at local and national levels and improve their employment prospects.
+Our Bright Future aims to tackle three big challenges facing society today – a lack of social cohesion, a lack of economic opportunities for young people and environmental vulnerability to climate change.
+Young people will learn the skills, knowledge and confidence to become environmental leaders and influence decisions at local and national levels.
+Additionally involvement will improve their employment prospects.

-Belfast Hills Partnership will engage with 200 young adults each year, helping them to design and run environmental projects that have a meaningful impact on their surroundings and improve cross-cultural and inter-community cohesion.
-An additional 2,000 young people will be reached through schools, local youth organisations and clubs to help them learn about local issues such as pollution, wildlife and the archaeology of the Belfast Hills.
-One of the initiatives underway is helping schoolchildren learn about the lifecycle of the Atlantic salmon and the importance of caring for local rivers, by rearing eggs in the classroom and releasing them as fry back into the Colin Glen River.
+Belfast Hills Partnership will engage with 200 young adults each year.
+We will help them to design and run environmental projects that have a meaningful impact on their surroundings.
+We will also hopefully improve cross-cultural and inter-community cohesion.
+An additional 2,000 young people will get involved through schools, local youth organisations and clubs.
+Issues that include pollution, wildlife and the archaeology of the Belfast Hills.
+One of the initiatives underway is the Salmon Project.
+This project teaches schoolchildren about the lifecycle of the Atlantic salmon as well as the importance of caring for local rivers.

-Ulster Wildlife will bring the great outdoors to life for 5,000 young people across Northern Ireland through Young Farmers’ Clubs of Ulster, Duke of Edinburghs’ Award and special schools.
+Ulster Wildlife will bring the great outdoors to life for 5,000 young people across Northern Ireland.
+Young people from Young Farmers’ Clubs of Ulster, Duke of Edinburghs’ Award and special schools will be afforded new opportunities.
 They will be given the opportunity to gain new personal and environmental skills, work towards an accredited qualification, as well as engaging with their local community and improving their neighbourhoods through ‘wild ideas’ projects.
-Through this project, research will be completed on the job skills required for young people wishing to work in the environment sector in Northern Ireland to address skill shortages and gaps.
+Research will look into the job skills required for young people wishing to work in the environment sector.
+The aim is to address skill shortages and gaps in Northern Ireland.

 “We are delighted to be part of this new, exciting youth empowerment programme that will help transform the environment of the Belfast Hills.
 We want to develop confident, experienced and multi-skilled young people who can find employment, and continue to respect and care for their local green spaces.
 If you are aged 11-24 years old and want to get involved we want to hear from you.”